 - Mix raspberry fruit spread into crumbled cake, use back of a large wooden spoon to combine

 - Mixture will be moist enough to roll into 1-inch balls and still hold a round shape

 - After making balls, squish into an oval shape and pinch each end to make footballs

 - Place footballs on a parchment paper lined plate and place in freezer for at least an hour

-- One at a time, dip about ½ inch of the tip of a lollipop stick into melted chocolate
+- One at a time, dip about ½-inch of the tip of paper lollipop sticks into melted chocolate

 - Insert the lollipop stick straight into a (football) cake ball, no more than halfway through

 - Holding stick with (football) cake ball attached, dip entire cake ball into melted chocolate, until covered

 - Make sure chocolate coating meets at base of lollipop stick; this helps secure cake ball to stick